chaplean/api-client-bundle/README.md

 You can override the default email content by overriding the translation keys or even the email body twig template.
 The translation keys are under `chaplean_api_client.email.request_executed_notification` and the template is `Resources/views/Email/request_executed_notification.txt.twig`.

+## Commands

 To clean the logs from the Database, you may use the command `chaplean:api-logs:clean [minimumDate]`.
-It will remove all log entries past the minimum date.
+It will remove old logs, only keeping those more recent than the given `minimumDate` date.
 By default, this argument date is `now -1 month`.
 It should be formatted as a [PHP's DateTime string](https://www.php.net/manual/fr/datetime.formats.php).

 This command makes irreversible changes in your database, so we strongly recommend you to back up the logs before executing it.